What to Know About Joint Replacement Surgery

 Joint replacement surgery is major surgery to replace an entire joint in the body with an artificial one made of materials like plastic or metal.
 Hips and knees are the most commonly replaced joints, but ankles, elbows, fingers, shoulders and other body parts can be done, as well.

 The design of replacement joints and the surgery itself have come a long way in recent years.
-Today, about 90 percent of joint replacement surgeries are considered successful.
+The majority of joint replacement surgeries are considered successful.

 Why you might need joint replacement surgery